SamSekhon/FinancialPdfMiner/README.md

 1. Ensure your PDF files are placed in the `pdfs` directory or adjust paths accordingly.

-2. Modify `config.yaml` to customize parsing rules and classification settings based on your specific needs.
+2. Modify `config.yaml` to select the appropriate model for the statement of interest.

 3. Run the main script: